mishelashala/zettelkasten/reference/Databases.md

 ## Database Design

+### Database Design is not "simple"

+"Simple is one of the most dangerous words known to database developers.
+Nothing is ever 'simple'."

+Database Design for Mere Mortals, p68

 ### Traditional phases of database design

 "In general, traditional methods of database design incorporate three phases: requirement analysis, data modeling, and normalization."